-Independent Course (1 to 4

-credits).
-A course listed in the catalog but offered in an independent study format.
+Independent Course (1 to 4 credits).
+An existing course offered in an independent study format.
 The course is coded using the course number in the catalog.
+Approved special topic courses can be offered in an independent course format.

 Students are not allowed to repeat courses in an independent course format.